sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 1. Build the solution.

 1. Open the Package Manager Console and execute the following commands to revert Entity Framework to a previous version.
-MVC 4 is using Entity Framework 5 Beta and the Windows Azure Toolkit for Windows 8 is designed for version 4.3.1.
+MVC 4 is using Entity Framework 5 and the Windows Azure Toolkit for Windows 8 is designed for version 4.3.1.

 	````PowerShell
 	Uninstall-Package EntityFramework